StarRocks/starrocks/docs/data_source/catalog/iceberg_catalog.md

   - Parquet files support the following compression formats: SNAPPY, LZ4, ZSTD, GZIP, and NO_COMPRESSION.
   - ORC files support the following compression formats: ZLIB, SNAPPY, LZO, LZ4, ZSTD, and NO_COMPRESSION.

-- The data types of Delta Lake that StarRocks does not support are MAP and STRUCT.
 - Iceberg catalogs do not support Iceberg v2 tables.

 ## Integration preparations